-Applicants with prior certificated or experiential learning at the same level of the qualification for which they wish to apply are advised to visit the following page for further information: westminster.ac.uk/recognition-of-prior-certified-learning.
+Applicants with prior certificated or experiential learning at the same level of the qualification for which they wish to apply are advised to visit the following page for further information:

-Aims of the course
+Aims of the programme

 The BA International Relations programme provides a comprehensive toolkit to understand the changing dynamics of global order in world politics.
 We primarily examine the distribution of power at the global, regional, and national levels and consider how our global order is the product of geopolitical forces across time, place and space.
 We aim to engage our students in a lifelong discussion about the fundamental concepts, policies and practices of states and citizens in an era of rapid globalisation.